aneeshgupta42/CellularAutomata/doc/RPS_DESIGN.md

-Rock, Paper Scissors practice  exericse
+###Rock, Paper Scissors practice Exercise
+ccw43 ag468 sk593

 * Because we have to consider the fact that there can be an infinite number of dependencies, we can make a class that